 However, these two business functions have a common goal – to generate revenue by attracting qualified leads and converting them into buyers.

 While marketing focuses on informing and attracting leads to your company and products or services, the sales team is responsible for implementing the strategies formulated by the marketing team.

-The sole responsibility of the sales team is to work directly with prospects to reinforce the value of your company's goods and services and to convert the prospects to customers.
+Additionally, the sole responsibility of the sales team is to work directly with prospects to reinforce the value of your company’s goods and services and to convert the prospects to customers.

 Sounds simple, right?